-Promoting the advancement of marine scientific research in the Area for the benefit of mankind as a whole; and
+Promoting the advancement of marine scientific research in the Area for the benefit of mankind as a whole;

+Developing incentive structures, including market-based instruments, to support and enhance the environmental performance of Contractors beyond the legal requirements, including through technology development and innovation; and

-In order to assist the Authority in carrying out its policy and duties under section 7 of the annex to the Agreement, Contractors shall, upon the request of the Secretary-General, provide or facilitate access to such information as is reasonably required by the Secretary-General to prepare studies of the potential impact of Exploitation in the Area on the economies of developing land-based producers of those Minerals which are likely to be most seriously affected.
-The content of any such studies shall be in accordance with the Guidelines.
+(g) In order to assist the Authority in carrying out its policy and duties under section 7 of the annex to the Agreement, Contractors shall use their best endeavours, upon the request of the Secretary-General, to provide or facilitate access to such information as is reasonably required by the Secretary-General to prepare studies of the potential impact of Exploitation in the Area on the economies of developing land-based producers of those Minerals which are likely to be most seriously affected.
+The content of any such studies shall take account of the relevant Guidelines.

-4
+Regulation 4

-Rights of coastal States
+Protection measures in respect of coastal States

 Nothing in these Regulations affects the rights of coastal States in accordance with article 142 and other relevant provisions of the Convention.